Red Lake Accounting Department

 A standard 11 pound box of 4-6 ounce walleye (skin-on) and five (5) pounds of wild rice is also provided.
 A current certificate of enrollment of the deceased is required at the Red Lake Fisheries and Red Lake Nation Foods to pick these items up.
 Certificates of Enrollment can be obtained at the Enrollment Office.

 The Donation Committee is comprised of four individuals representing each of the four districts.
-The primary focus of the Donation Fund is “our youth” and our elders.
+The primary focus of the Donation Fund is “our youth” and “our elders”.
 The committee is directed by resolution to support activities that enrich and support the youth and elders of the Red Lake Band.

 The Donation deadline is the last day of the month.
 All requests must be in writing and include supporting documentation such as: rosters, sales quotes, vendor information and contact information.
 Vendor information must be included as checks are not made out to individuals.
 Event requests must be submitted the month BEFORE the event.
 Event requests must also include a budget.
-A donation cover sheet is available in the links below.

 Director of Finance